rdrigezariel/HTML-and-CSS-Projects/Basic_HTML_and_JavaScript_1/README.md

 # Basic HTML and JavaScript
- This repository will contain Basic HTML and JavaScript assignment(s) from The Tech Academy course work.
+ This folder will contain Basic HTML and JavaScript assignment(s) from The Tech Academy course work.